-Having said that, there is no need to shrink your heart as seeing the Everest itself has been listed by BBC as one of the "Top 20 things to do before you die."
-Truly indded, Khumbu region boasts of a stunning natural demeanor that is rarely seen.
+Having said that, there is no need to shrink your heart as seeing the Everest itself has been listed by BBC as one of the "Top 20 things to see before you die."
+Truly indeed, Khumbu region boasts of a stunning natural demeanor that is rarely seen.
 With stunning mountainscapes, green lands, dense forests, exotic flora and fauna, speedy rivers, and giant waterfalls, a trek in the Everest region is much rewarding than asked for.
-Although majorly inhabited by Sherpas, Khumbu region also boasts of a wide cultural diversity which welcome you in a grand and friendly manner to the heart of Everest.
+Although majorly inhabited by Sherpas, Khumbu region also boasts of a wide cultural diversity which welcomes you in a grand and friendly manner to the heart of Everest.
 Not much to surprise, it is greeted by hundreds of trekkers every year.

 The Everest Holiday offers a variety of treks to explore Everest region all the way up to Everest base camp coursing through its natural beauty, while also covering its culturally vibrant aspects.So, come with us, as we take you into the heart of Himalayas, giving you memories and experiences that are bound to last a lifetime!